vEnhance/1802/src/divthm.typ

 #figure(
   box(image("figures/divthm-cut.svg", width: auto), stroke: 1pt),
-  caption: [The highlighted arrow for the divergence theorem in our poster @fig-int-chart-stokes.], )
+  caption: [The highlighted arrow for the divergence theorem in our poster @poster-stokes.], )

 Here's the result: